datafolklabs/cement/doc/source/dev/features.rst

 Cement provides support for both internal and external (third party) plugins.
-Internal plugins are those build as part of your base application, meaning they will ship with your application and exist under ./yourapp/plugins.
+Internal plugins are those build as part of your base application, meaning they will ship with your application and exist under ./yourapp/ source tree.
 External plugins exist outside of your application and allow third parties to build plugins that tie into your application.